7 antifouling solutions to protect your boat’s hull

 One of its main advantages is its cost effectiveness.
 In fact, this solution avoids the costly annual refit that can be so costly for boat owners.
 What’s more, the cover is 100% recyclable, eliminating the need for toxic antifouling agents that pollute the marine ecosystem.
 It therefore reduces your boat’s ecological footprint.

 The cover is relatively easy to use and/or transport.
 It lasts for around ten years, which is more practical and less costly than having to reapply antifouling every year.
-Despite all these advantages, it should be noted that this type of cover cannot be used on all types of boats.
-It has to be custom-made, and not all hull shapes are suitable.
-This can make it more expensive to purchase than other hull protection solutions.
-Last but not least, the boat needs to be handled every time it leaves and arrives in port, so that it’s well protected when it stops sailing.
+Despite all these advantages, it should be noted that some hull-shapes might be more suitable than others for this type of cover.
+Although there have been examples for pretty much any type of leisure boats, they essentially need to be custom-made.
+So it can be more expensive to purchase than other hull protection solutions.

 A poorly protected hull can quickly deteriorate.
 The boat becomes less maneuverable, slower, burns more fuel and can endanger the crew.